What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Disadvantages of Lathe Machine

-- if the user is not competent enough to do the experiment, the equipment quickly wears out.
+• If the user lacks the necessary competence to conduct the experiment, the equipment will quickly wear out.

-- The smell will be strong in the air due to the bite’s rapidity, which has an impact on health.
+• The smell will be strong in the air due to the bite’s rapidity, which impacts your health.

 Lathe Machine Safety Precautions